mathspp/mathspp/pages/02.blog/01.pydonts/pydont-disrespect-the-zen-of-python/item.en.md

 # What does the Zen of Python mean?

+Sometimes, saying what something _is not_ is as important, or even more important, than saying what something _is_.
-The Zen of Python is open to interpretation, so it's not about splitting hairs and making sure we come up with an objective metric that we can use to rank Python code.
+The Zen of Python is not splitting hairs and making sure we come up with an objective metric that we can use to rank Python code.

+The Zen of Python is a text that is open to interpretation and you should keep that in mind when reading it, thinking about it, and discussing it with others.

 Having said that, I would like to share my interpretation of some of the guidelines outlined in the Zen of Python.
 My interpretations will reflect _my_ personal experience, my thoughts, my opinions, etc.